rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/9b-tekton.md

     git push
     ```

-5. Now let's trigger the pet-battle-api pipeline by pushing `locustfile.py` and verify if the load testing task works as expected.
+5. Now let's trigger the nordmart-review pipeline by pushing `locustfile.py` and verify if the load testing task works as expected.

     ```bash
-    cd /projects/pet-battle-api
+    cd /projects/nordmart-review
     git add locustfile.py
     git commit -m  "🌀 ADD - locustfile for load testing 🌀" git push
     ```

-    🪄 Observe the **pet-battle-api** pipeline running with the **load-testing** task.
+    🪄 Observe the **nordmart-review** pipeline running with the **load-testing** task.

     If the pipeline fails due to the tresholds we set, you can always adjust it by updating the `locustfile.py` with higher values.